 3) "Element of due process" shall mean an eviction action or a termination of tenancy in a state court in which the following procedural safeguards are required:

-Adequate notice to the tenant of the grounds for terminating the tenancy and for eviction.
+a) Adequate notice to the tenant of the grounds for terminating the tenancy and for eviction.

-Right of the tenant to be represented by counsel.
+b) Right of the tenant to be represented by counsel.

-Opportunity for the tenant to refute the evidence presented by MPHA including the right to confront and cross-examine all witnesses and to present any affirmative legal or equitable defense, which the tenant may have.

-A decision on the merits.
+c) Opportunity for the tenant to refute the evidence presented by MPHA including the right to confront and cross-examine all witnesses and to present any affirmative legal or equitable defense, which the tenant may have.d) A decision on the merits.

 4) “Due Process Determination" shall mean a determination by HUD that state or local law requires that a tenant be given the opportunity for a hearing in court which provides the basic elements of due process before eviction from the dwelling unit.
 HUD has issued a due process determination for the State of Minnesota.
 MPHA may evict tenants through the judicial eviction procedures and is not required to provide the opportunity for the grievance procedure for lease terminations listed in Section 1B or 1C.